Skip to content

 Unfortunately, an IT attack at an external BVG service provider has resulted in a data protection incident.
 Unfortunately, this also affected up to approx. 180,000 BVG customer data.

-BVG has informed the Berlin data protection authority and the affected customers about the incident.
 BVG is in close contact with the service provider to investigate the incident and clarify further steps.
-As far as we are currently aware, sensitive information such as account data or passwords have not fallen into the hands of the hackers.
-A contact mailbox has been set up for queries from affected customers.
+As far as we are currently aware, no account data or passwords have fallen into the hands of the hackers.
+We currently have no indications that this data has been misused.

 Which data is affected?